Least-squares problems#

-Least squares problems occur in optimisation, data fitting and other fields of the mathematical sciences.
+Least-squares problems occur in optimisation, data fitting and other fields of the mathematical sciences.

-Consider a matrix \(A \in \mathbb{R}^{m \times n}\) and a vector \(b \in \mathbb{R}^m\).
-The central idea of the least squares problem is to find a vector \(\hat{x} \in \mathbb{R}^n\) that minimises the Euclidean norm (or \(2\)-norm) of the residual vector \(Ax - b\).
+Consider a matrix \(A \in \mathbb{R}^{m \times n}\) and a vector \(a \in \mathbb{R}^m\).
+The central idea of the least-squares problem is to find a vector \(\hat{x} \in \mathbb{R}^n\) that minimises the Euclidean norm (or \(2\)-norm) of the residual vector \(Ax - a\).
 This problem is formulated as

-Here \(\text{arg}\min_{x \in \mathbb{R}^n} \|Ax - b\|_2\) is the set of all \(x\) which minimise \(\|Ax - b\|_2\).
+Here \(\text{arg}\min_{x \in \mathbb{R}^n} \|Ax - a\|_2\) is the set of all \(x\) which minimise \(\|Ax - a\|_2\).
 If the minimiser is unique, we also write (with a slight abuse of notation)

 The normal equation#